AndreWohnsland/andrewohnsland.github.io/README.md

 ## Start the Application

 To start the application some variables need to be set fist.
 This concludes the variables `ATLAS_URI` and `JWT_SECRET` in the `.env` file.
-Also if you are running everything locally, be sure to set the `ENVIRONMENT_TYPE` to 'dev.
+Also if you are running everything locally, be sure to set the `ENVIRONMENT_TYPE` to 'dev'.
 The first is the connection string to the database, the second is the 'password' for your token encryption.
-To get the mongodb running eiter create an instance at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or create a local instance with [docker](https://hub.docker.com/_/mongo).
-The fastes way is to create a volume and image locally with docker (required docker installed):
+To get the mongodb running either create an instance at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or create a local instance with [docker](https://hub.docker.com/_/mongo).
+The fastest way is to create a volume and image locally with docker (required docker installed):

 ```
 docker volume create --name=yourVolumeName